Machine learning for option pricing: an empirical investigation of network architectures: Conclusion

 \section{Conclusion}

-The empirical results from the numerical experiments conducted for this work, allow us to draw some practical conclusions that can assist us when choosing a neural network architecture for these and related problems in option pricing: \begin{itemize} \item The first observation is that increasing the number of parameters in the considered networks influenced the performance in the Black--Scholes, Heston and transformed implied volatility problems.
-We find that in many scenarios, increasing the amount of parameters in combination with a suitable architecture does in fact decrease the MSE and therefore increase the performance. \item We did not find evidence that losses during training were a good indicator for the performance of the network during evaluation.
-Instead, we found that networks performing well on the training data set did in no case outperform the other networks on the testing data (see \textit{e.g.} the DGM network on the Black--Scholes pricing problem; Figures \ref{fig:bs_dgm_mse_training} and \ref{fig:bs_dgm_training_validation_loss}).
-We would have liked to see such a relationship, as it allows us to terminate the training cycle early when no improvement is made on the training set compared to other networks, saving valuable computational time. \item During training, the validation loss was often lower than the training loss.
-This indicates that we could possibly improve the accuracy of the networks by training them for more epochs.
-In \citet{pricing_options_implied_vol}, the results on the Heston pricing problem were more accurate, training for $3000$ cycles compared to $200$ in this work, while using an identical configuration for the MLPs. \item We observe that the generalized highway network architecture consistently outperformed the other networks for the Black--Scholes and Heston problems, when we compared the MSE relative to the computational time. \item In the case of the transformed implied volatility problem, we also found good performance results for the generalized highway network, which was however outperformed by the no-recurrence DGM architecture.
-This architecture is similar to the generalized highway network, but did not yield good results on the pricing problems. \item When training networks on the implied volatility dataset, we found poor performance for all networks, and no improvements when using more complex architectures.
-When transforming the dataset slightly, as explained in Section \ref{subsec:implied_volatility_problem_description}, the prediction accuracy increased significantly, and we found similar results in network architecture performance compared to the Black--Scholes and Heston pricing problems.
+The empirical results obtained in this work allow us to draw several practical conclusions regarding the choice of neural network architectures for option pricing and implied volatility computation: \begin{itemize} \item Across the Black--Scholes, Heston, and transformed implied volatility problems, we observe that increasing the number of parameters generally improves accuracy when combined with an appropriate architecture.
+Larger models typically achieve lower MSEs, although the rate of improvement depends strongly on the underlying problem.
+However, they also require more training time. \item Across all architectures, training and validation losses evolve consistently, indicating stable optimization and good generalization without evidence of overfitting.
+Although validation losses exhibit higher variance, their overall behaviour closely follows the training performance. \item The validation loss was often lower during training than the training loss.
+This indicates that we could improve the accuracy of the networks by training them for more epochs.
+In \citet{pricing_options_implied_vol}, the results on the Heston pricing problem were more accurate, training for $3000$ cycles compared to $200$ in this work, while using an identical configuration for the MLPs. \item We observe that highway-type network architectures outperformed the other networks for the Black–Scholes problem, when we compared the MSE relative to the training time.
+This was consistent also in the capacity-normalized experiment.
+The same observation is true for the Heston model, but was not consistently observed in the capacity-normalized experiment. \item In the transformed implied volatility problem, the generalized highway network also performed well, but was outperformed by the no-recurrence DGM architecture.
+Interestingly, this architecture did not perform competitively on the pricing problems, highlighting that architectural benefits are task-dependent. \item When training networks on the implied volatility dataset, we found poor performance for all networks, and no improvements when using more complex architectures.
+When transforming the dataset as explained in Section \ref{subsec:implied_volatility_problem_description}, the prediction accuracy increased significantly, and we found similar results in network architecture performance compared to the Black--Scholes and Heston pricing problems.
 This observation suggests that the training of networks is highly dependent on the formulation and the dataset.
 When training neural networks, we should try to ensure that gradients are bounded.
-A possible way to do this is to transform the input variables so that the gradient with respect to the input variables does not approach zero or infinity. \item Finally, we found that for the considered problems, the recurrent behavior of the DGM networks did not yield benefits when compared to the generalized highway networks.
-Instead, the computational complexity caused by the increase of operations inside the DGM layers made it less attractive in terms of relative performance to off-line required computational power than the generalized highway network. \end{itemize}
+A possible way to do this is to transform the input variables so that the gradients with respect to them do not approach zero or infinity. \item We found that for the considered problems, the recurrent behaviour of the DGM networks did not yield benefits when compared to the generalized highway networks.
+Instead, the computational complexity caused by the increase of operations inside the DGM layers made it less attractive in terms of relative performance to off-line required computational power than the generalized highway network. \item The evaluation on real implied volatility data shows that the architectures maintain error magnitudes and relative performance patterns comparable to the synthetic data experiments, indicating that the task-dependent behaviours observed throughout the study persist under real-market conditions. \end{itemize}